Add a New Custom Entity Field to the Registration Form

 Some key things to keep in mind for this field:

-• The name property on any input field must match exactly the ID in NetSuite that it corresponds to (the id property on the form does not, but it can be useful for identifying it for other uses).
+property on the form does not, but it can be useful for identifying it for other uses). - The

 Save and Test